JoelMon/scriptx/README.md

 ## Features
 - Extract single or a range of scriptures eg. `-v 5-10` extracts verses ranging from 5 to 10
+- Extracts all scriptures into individual files with `-a`
 - Maintains all metadata from the original file
 - Doesn't transcode so blazing :fire: fast!